 What do the therapists say?

-According to NAT therapist Mandy Brown, who runs a busy clinic in the UK, she and her colleagues are seeing more and more patients in their practices complaining of severe upper back and neck pain, with almost all of this increase in client traffic being associated with over-use of gaming or mobile devices or tech related.
+NAT therapists everywhere seem to be confirming that they more younger patients complaining of severe upper back and neck pain, with almost all of this increase in client traffic being associated with over-use of gaming or mobile devices or tech related.

 "Text neck" is particularly concerning when it affects young people as growing children are likely to be at risk of permanent damage that could lead to lifelong problems with their necks, backs and shoulders.

 Other studies have also suggested that "text neck" may even lead to the early onset of arthritis in the neck.

 What are the symptoms and common signs of "text neck"?

 "Text neck" typically causes chronic, nagging pain in the upper back and neck, severe upper back muscle spasms, as well as shoulder pain and tightness.